 This is the only real moment.
 Time stopped.
 My past, uncertain.
 The rush of the river, gone.
 The chipmunk, silenced.
 The unwelcome 80s song stuck in my head, smothered.
 There is no breeze.
 The sun is concealed.
 The bear maintains its course.

 Craig Childs describes how animal encounters can be so vivid that they detach from time.
 A bubble forms around the moment rendering it otherworldly, spiritual.
 In this meeting, the bubble fixing our fate was visceral.
 This was elemental, not ethereal.

 “No way.”
 I follow the bear’s paws amid a rotary gallop, at one instant all four are together—the bear is floating above the earth.
 Swaths of fat and fur heaved in rhythm.
 I heard a resounding thud with each stride.
-You hope this is a dream.
+I hoped this was a dream.
 But this is happening.
 And the bear is getting closer.